 Meet the Expert

-Benjamin Khordipour is a New York-based gemologist and vintage jewelry specialist with Estate Diamond Jewelry.
-He holds a GD (graduate in diamonds) from the Gemological Institute of America and an advanced colored gem professional certificate from the Gübelin gemological laboratory of Switzerland.
+- Benjamin Khordipour is a New York-based gemologist and vintage jewelry specialist with Estate Diamond Jewelry.
+He holds a GD (graduate in diamonds) from the Gemological Institute of America as well as an advanced colored gem professional certificate from the Gübelin gemological laboratory of Switzerland.

 Finances, age, and geography can all play a factor.
 A couple in medical school, for example, may have years to go before they feel financially secure enough to pay down a diamond and major loans, or a couple with one member on a professional stint overseas may want to wait until they’re physically together to embark on an engagement.
 And teenagers in love might not be mature enough to take on the more adult aspects of cohabitation and marriage.
-In these scenarios, a promise ring serves as a placeholder for a future engagement without kickstarting the wedding planning process.
+In these scenarios, a promise ring serves as a placeholder for a future engagement without kicking off the wedding planning process.

 Though it’s fair to think of a purity ring as a type of promise ring, the two are not entirely interchangeable.
 A purity ring is worn as an outward commitment to abstain from sex until marriage.
 A promise ring can hold that same meaning if this commitment is made within the context of a relationship, but if it is a pledge made to oneself, one’s parents, or one’s religious institution, it is generally considered something separate.

 The History of Promise Rings

 According to Khordipour, the concept of promise rings dates back to the Roman era.
-He says Romans were required to wait a certain amount of time before marrying, and they gave rings as a sign of commitment during that period.
+He says the Romans were required to wait a certain amount of time before marrying, and they gave rings as a sign of commitment during that period.